freecoderzhaoshuai/mc-docs.zh-cn/articles/data-explorer/security.md

 Use Azure Key Vault to store your customer-managed keys.
 You can create your own keys and store them in a key vault, or you can use an Azure Key Vault API to generate keys.
 The Azure Data Explorer cluster and the Azure Key Vault must be in the same region, but they can be in different subscriptions.
 For more information about Azure Key Vault, see [What is Azure Key Vault?](/key-vault/key-vault-overview).
 For a detailed explanation on customer-managed keys, see [Customer-managed keys with Azure Key Vault](/storage/common/storage-service-encryption).
 Configure customer-managed keys in your Azure Data Explorer cluster using [C#](/data-explorer/customer-managed-keys-csharp) or the [Azure Resource Manager template](/data-explorer/customer-managed-keys-resource-manager)

 > [!Note]
 > Customer-managed keys rely on managed identities for Azure resources, a feature of Azure Active Directory (Azure AD).
-To configure customer-managed keys in the Azure portal, you need to configure a **SystemAssigned** managed identity to your cluster.
+To configure customer-managed keys in the Azure portal, you need to configure a **SystemAssigned** managed identity to your cluster as detailed in [Configure managed identities for your Azure Data Explorer cluster](managed-identities.md).

 #### Store customer-managed keys in Azure Key Vault